ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

 ### Fix the Routing

 The routing is set up in `src/router/index.ts`.
 When we renamed the Vue file from Home to Tea, we broke the import statement.
-In reality all we have to do is fix that statement.
-That is, all we _really_ need to do is this:
+In reality all we _have_ to do is fix that statement, like this:

 ```diff
 -import Home from '../views/Home.vue';
 +import Home from '../views/TeaList.vue';
 ```

 In the long run, though, that would be confusing.
 While we are in there we should also update the routes so they are more descriptive for our application.
 We should also use a more descriptive name for the component.
+As a result, do this instead:

 ```diff
  import { createRouter, createWebHistory } from '@ionic/vue-router';